 The adrenal glands are no longer able to respond to stress.
 The result is Addison’s disease, otherwise known as adrenal insufficiency.
 This condition can be fatal and medical specialist treatment is needed.
 Symptoms may include severe pain in the abdomen, legs, or lower back; diarrhea and vomiting; dehydration; low blood pressure; and loss of consciousness.

-Enjoy plenty of colourful, plant-based fruits and vegetables, and free-range lean proteins such as chicken or turkey.
+When it comes to treating adrenal fatigue, examples of foods to avoid include caffeine, sugar, sweeteners, processed foods and excess carbohydrates.
+Ideally, enjoy plenty of colourful, plant-based fruits and vegetables, and free-range lean proteins such as chicken or turkey.

 Supplements and Herbs